fd - Man Page

 Provide paths to search as an alternative to the positional path argument.
 Changes the usage to ´fd [FLAGS/OPTIONS] --search-path PATH --search-path PATH2 [PATTERN]´

-The following placeholders are substituted before the command is executed:
+The following placeholders are substituted into the string for each file before printing:

 {}